 In many organisations, business models have shifted from supply to demand as many large organisations (e.g. Amazon, Google, Netflix and Facebook) have personalised the customer experience and have reset customer expectations.
 While large organisations are pioneering artificial intelligence (AI) for marketing to meet the need of their customers, others may find the implementation of AI to be challenging and requiring a radical change in their internal processes.
 Yet, it is logical to assume that the early adoption of digital technologies such as AI would help organisations to figure out how to leverage it, and to better predict what customers are expecting.
-Human capacity to respond to the changing new business environment, where one-to-one personalised marketing is expected in various aspects (e.g., product customisation, advertising, promotions, pricing), may soon be inefficient and insufficient to serve customers in an increasingly complex environment.
+Human capacity to respond to the changing new business environment, where one-to-one personalised marketing is expected in various aspects (e.g. product customisation, advertising, promotions, pricing), may soon be inefficient and insufficient to serve customers in an increasingly complex environment.
 Therefore, it is important to address the challenges organisations face when incorporating digital technologies into their marketing activities.
-It is also important to justify the effectiveness of this radical change in organizations that decide to adopt AI.
-A mixed research approach, combining both qualitative (e.g., interviews with marketing managers) and quantitative methods (e.g., quasi-experimental design) will be employed to address the following research questions: What challenges do organisations (and their brands) face when incorporating digital technologies (e.g., AI) into marketing activities and how can they address these challenges?
+It is also important to justify the effectiveness of this radical change in organisations that decide to adopt AI.
+A mixed research approach, combining both qualitative (e.g. interviews with marketing managers) and quantitative methods (e.g. quasi-experimental design) will be employed to address the following research questions: What challenges do organisations (and their brands) face when incorporating digital technologies (e.g. AI) into marketing activities and how can they address these challenges?
 What are effective ways of using digital technologies in increasing brands' customer-centricity and building market share?
 The findings will have implication for theory and for practice.

 Topic: Creating value through the transforming power of digital technologies

 Supervisors: Ceyda Paydas Turan and Psychology, Organisational Behaviour or Computer Science Supervisor